 Chapter or article in a book Format: Author(s) of chapter (surname initials).
 Title of chapter.
 In: Editor(s) name, editors.
 Title of book.
 Place of publication: Publisher; Year of publication. page numbers.

-All enquiries can be made through e-mail: [email protected]
+All inquiries can be made through e-mail: email@example.com